f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Deploy_Ubuntu_Linux_server_machine_in_Red_Hat_OpenShift/ubuntu_deploy_server_in_RedHat_OpenShift.rst

 .. image:: ./Assets/ubuntu_profile_details.jpg

 After entering the required information, the screen will now show the progress of the installer.
 Once installation completes, do not press the **Reboot Now** button at the botton.
-OCP re initiate the installation process once again, to avoid this follow the process mentioned below,
+OCP reinitiates the installation process once again, to avoid this follow the process mentioned below,

 .. image:: ./Assets/ubuntu_new_install_complete.jpg

-**Step 3.2: Update Yaml configs before reboot**
+**Step 3.2: Update Yaml configs before Reboot**

 Update the Yaml file in the OCP console, to effectivelty boot from Ubuntu Harddisk PVC but not Ubuntu ISO file.
 To get it achieved, follow the steps mentioned below,